Aller au contenu principal

 Schools of bygone days

 The earliest schools in Potton were modest, small single-room buildings, heated by a wood, equipped with neither black board nor pencil.
-Indooe plumbing was unheart of.
+Indoor plumbing was unheart of.
 Since no public transportation existed, schools were usualy located within walking distance of the greatest number of families.

 Schools were numbered or given the name of families or places.
 For example, South Hill or Mansonville Station School No 2, located near the train station of that name; Sweat No 7 or Blanchard No 6.
 Schools for the French-speaking children were often named with reference to Catholic Chuch, such as Sainte-Thérèse No 5.